lorossi/circle-city-maps/README.md

   <img width="400" height="400" src="/output/Rome-Jungle.png">
 </p>

+> Why do I feel like I am in a museum gift shop?

+## Some History

 Recently I picked up interest again for Pinterest, a social media that, back in the day, I straight up refused to use due to its terrible website and its incredibly bad practice of forcing you to create an account and install an application *(if you are fool enough to use a mobile browser)* before letting you see the content.
 I don't know why, but a couple of months ago I decided to give it another try and I was quite surprised by the amount of interesting content that I found there.
 It takes a while to get a customized home page, but after a few likes and a few saves you start to see things that suit your interests.